mfkiwl/psgtest/README.md

 ## Release Notes

+### 1.10.0

+* Regression Test Feature - run large sets of tests.
+Will keep tabs open that have failures and show an error popup

 ### 1.9.0

 * Fix for exception when no settings are initially found.
 Oy.... bad bug to have released reight away